ashwin-nat/pits-n-giggles-website/src/content/blog/tyre-delta-setup.md

 ---

+## Download Pits n' Giggles
+Pits n' Giggles is a free and open source F1 sim racing app and can be downloaded from [www.pitsngiggles.com](/releases) Once downloaded, [configure the app](/blog/setting-up-udp-telemetry-f1) to work with the F1 game (supported games are F1 23 onwards)

 ## 🛠️ Quick Setup: Enable the Tyre Delta Trigger

 To start using Tyre Delta, you only need to set up a quick custom notification in the game and match it in **Pits n' Giggles**.